-The Southern Ocean is characterized by strong cyclonic atmospheric development in the region between South Africa and Antarctica^{25, 26}.
-These Mid-latitude Cyclones (MCs) sweeping over the Southern Ocean from west to east are frequently associated with strong surface winds and rough seas that develop as a result of negative air-sea fluxes of momentum (wind stress).
-MCs over the Southern Ocean differ from those in the Northern Hemisphere where the mid-latitudes (approximately 50°-70°N) are mostly covered by land.
-Southern Ocean MCs mostly develop and propagate over a marine environment that encircles the entire Antarctic continent.
-These systems are exposed to strong meridional oceanic and atmospheric temperature gradients that contribute to their strength27.
-The impact of sea-air fluxes on MCs is not yet well understood.
+The Southern Ocean is powerfully affected by cyclones in the region between South Africa and Antarctica.
+25,26 These mid-latitude cyclones (MCs) sweeping over the Southern Ocean from west to east are frequently associated with strong surface winds and rough seas that develop as a result of negative air-sea fluxes of momentum (wind stress).
+MCs over the Southern Ocean differ from those in the northern hemisphere, where the midlatitudes (approximately 50-70°N) are mostly covered by land.
+Southern Ocean MCs mostly develop and propagate in a marine environment that encircles the entire Antarctic continent.
+These systems are exposed to strong meridional oceanic and atmospheric temperature gradients that contribute to their strength.27 The impact of sea-air fluxes on MCs is not yet well understood.
 Positive surface heat fluxes might either strengthen MCs by encouraging convective activities, or weaken them by reducing temperatures in the cold air sector behind the cold front.
 The latter might affect the propagation velocity of MCs.
-In addition, cyclonic rotation in MCs might be slowed down by negative fluxes of momentum, and positive fluxes of mass (water vapour) might alter thermodynamic properties, cloud bands and rainfall in MCs28.
+In addition, cyclonic rotation in MCs might be slowed down by negative fluxes of momentum, and positive fluxes of mass (water vapour) might alter thermodynamic properties, cloud bands and rainfall in MCs.2

 Higher-level wind, air temperature and relative humidity measurements were made continuously during the transect.
-These higher-level values were recorded by instruments located on the main crane on the bows of the R.V.
-SA Agulhas at an altitude of approximately 17m above sea level.
-Data were collected at 10 minute intervals.
-Corrections according to ship speed and direction were made to obtain true or absolute wind vectors.
-In addition, incoming short-wave and long-wave solar radiation were recorded at one-minute intervals by using an Eppley pyranometer and a pyrgeometer, which were also installed on the shop crane.
-Data were written to two Campbell Scientific CR10X data loggers, and routine downloads took place on a daily basis.
-The purpose of these measurements was to investigate surface properties of MCs and to determine the magnitude of sea-air fluxes29 along the cruise line between Cape Town and the Georg von Neumayer research station (Figure 3).
-Recorded surface pressure and wind speed values as measured in 10-minute intervals from 26 February to 8 March (day 1 to 12) along the first GoodHope transect (Figure 3) are depicted in Figure 4.
-Note how periods associated with lower pressures, presumably MCs, are associated with stronger winds and therefore larger negative fluxes of momentum towards the ocean and rough seas.
-The deep trough in near-surface pressure (<970 hPa) experienced on day 9 of the cruise (Figure 4), accompanied by the strongest wind gusts measured during the period (>20 ms-1), is of particular interest.
-Much calmer winds occur in events associated with higher pressures.
-Fluxes of momentum might even alter the horizontal propagation of ocean surface temperatures, emphasizing the importance of energy and mass exchange between atmospheric weather systems and the underlying ocean surface.
+These conditions were recorded by instruments located on the main crane on the bow of the SA Agulhas at an altitude of approximately 17 m above sea level.
+Data were collected at 10-min intervals.
+Corrections to take account of ship speed and direction were made to obtain true wind vectors.
+In addition, incoming short-wave and long-wave solar radiation was recorded at one-minute intervals using an Eppley pyranometer and a pyrgeometer, which were also installed on the ship's crane.
+Data were written to two Campbell Scientific CR10X data loggers, and downloaded daily.
+The purpose of these measurements was to investigate surface properties of MCs and to determine the magnitude of sea-air fluxes29 along the cruise line between Cape Town and the Georg von Neumayer research station (Fig. 3).
+Recorded surface pressure and wind speed values as measured in 10-min intervals from 26 February to 8 March (days 1 to 12) along the first GoodHope transect are depicted in Fig. 4.
+Note how periods associated with relatively low pressure, presumably MCs, are associated with stronger winds and rough seas and therefore larger negative fluxes of momentum towards the ocean.
+The deep trough in near-surface pressure (<970 hPa) experienced on day 9 of the cruise (Fig. 4), accompanied by the strongest wind gusts measured during the period (>20 m s-1), is of particular interest.
+Much lighter winds are associated with higher pressures.
+Fluxes of momentum might even alter the horizontal propagation of ocean-surface temperatures, emphasizing the importance of energy and mass exchange between atmospheric weather systems and the underlying ocean surface.